OpenUrbis/urbis/README.md

 ## License

-urbis-map is licensed under the .
-You are free to use, modify, and distribute this software under the terms of the GPL v3, ensuring that any derivative works remain open source.
+Urbis Map is licensed under the [AGPL v3](https://www.gnu.org/licenses/agpl-3.0).
+You are free to use, modify, and distribute this software under the terms of the AGPL v3, ensuring that any derivative works remain open source.

 ---

 ## Community

-We’re building a community around urbis-map!
+We’re building a community around Urbis Map!
 Join the conversation and help us improve the project:

 Stay tuned for updates on our official channels (coming soon).
-For now, feel free to reach out via contas@urbis.sampa.br or open a discussion in the section.
+For now, feel free to reach out via [contas@urbis.sampa.br](mailto:contas@urbis.sampa.br) or open a discussion in the repository.

 ---

 ## Contributors

 A huge thanks to all our contributors!
-Your efforts make urbis-map better for everyone.
+Your efforts make Urbis Map better for everyone.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->